When you’re 6 months pregnant, you’re more than halfway to meeting your baby, so hang in there! Here’s what’s going on for both of you this month.

 Most airlines let you fly until 36 weeks.

-At six months, you don’t fall into this category yet.
+At 6 months, you don’t fall into this category yet.

 Still, if you look very pregnant, it might be a good idea to travel with a doctor’s note or an official confirmation of your due date, just to avoid any problems while you’re trying to board.

-This might be the month when you really start to feel like you have a tiny human inside you.
+6 months pregnant might be when you really start to feel like you have a tiny human inside you.

 Whether that’s amazing, annoying, anxiety-inducing, or all three, what you’re feeling is totally valid.